JHUDMC/Manual/Systems.md

 ## Credit Card Reader

+The DMC has a portable wireless credit card reader that operates on cellular data.
+We use this device to accept payment from people without J-Cash for a small fee.
+We can also use it to accept payment at events if needed.

 ## RealVNC

+RealVNC is the system we use to remote into the gaming computers in the LaB so we don’t have to go upstairs.
+Typically, this is used to enter an admin password to install/update a game.

 - Patrons do not have admin rights on DMC/Gaming Loft computers and therefore must request the support of DMC staff to install software or games
 - DMC Staff are permitted to install software on DMC computers, but must use common sense! (please don't install a Yahoo! toolbar etc.)